Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 It’s a dream ride for thrill-seekers, but it’s certainly not for the faint of heart!
 Proceed with caution if you decide to visit.

-That’s a wrap on the 35 best places to visit in North Carolina!
+That’s a wrap on the best places in North Carolina!
 I hope this guide has helped you narrow down your choices on where to go in the Tar Heel state.
-To learn more about unique North Carolina destinations, check out our list of the best towns in Western North Carolina!
+Be sure to read my North Carolina packing list to make sure you come prepared!